 - Identification of results that are out-of-trend, but not out-of-specification,

 - Need for concessions.

-In addition to the sources listed in guidance documents, there are three other sources that I personally recommend to consulting clients.
+In addition to the sources listed in guidance documents, there are three other sources that I like to recommend consulting clients.
 One source is your internal audit process.
-Auditors verify conformity of processes, but internal auditors should also look for processes that are inefficient and need improvement.
+Auditors verify the conformity of processes, but internal auditors should also look for processes that are inefficient and need improvement.
 When auditors are performing a process audit, some process owners have difficulty identifying process metrics that are being tracked for each process.
-Auditors should be trained to follow the audit trail when there is an absence of process monitoring, because processes that are not already measured usually have more room for improvement than processes currently being measured.
+Auditors should be trained to follow the audit trail when process monitoring is absent because processes that are not already measured usually have more room for improvement than processes currently being measured.